Skip to main content

 Scope and Contents

-Transcription of an audio recording of Abe Frazier, Choctaw elder, in which he tells the story of the time he almost killed a hog just by scaring it.
+Transcription of an audio recording of Henry Willis, Choctaw elder, in which he tells the story of the Great Depression or "big hunger."
 Told in the traditional Choctaw language.
-English and Choctaw transcription and translation components prepared by Dorothy Gibson-Van Horn, Choctaw elder.
+English and Choctaw transcription and translation components prepared by Eveline Steele, Choctaw elder and language consultant.

 Dates: 2008-01-29